MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/03-catalog-data-enricher.md

 9. stores execution history and decision logs
 10. marks the `ingest_item_step` as completed and advances to the next stage

 Script-based resolution runs first and is the preferred path.
-AI Orchestrator is invoked only when built-in logic is insufficient.
+When a script cannot resolve an attribute, the enricher publishes `ai.job.requested` to Kafka and later consumes the result from the `catalog-enricher.attribute-result` topic.
+The enricher and the AI pipeline share no database tables — all coordination is via Kafka.

-The AI logic itself is implemented in a separate subsystem.
-This document focuses only on the `catalog-data-enricher` service pipeline.
+The AI pipeline is documented in [AI Pipeline](./04-ai-orchestrator.md).

 ---